 Why You Shouldn’t Blow Dry Makeup Brushes

 There are a number of reasons why you should never use a blow dryer on your makeup brushes.
+Whether they are natural or synthetic makeup brushes, many of the reasons apply to both.

 Damages the fibers